How to Frame a Pastel Portrait

 Use the hinge tape to attach the painting to the mount.
 Press hard with a very clean dry palm.
 You do not need to tape the painting all the way round.
 You need to hinge it – hence the name of the tape.
 This prevents buckling due to temperature changes.
 You can see it hanging from the hinge tape in the third photo.

 Now you can insert the mounted painting in the frame carefully.
 My pastel work is very stable and this technique works for me.
 You can take the glass out and put it on top of the painting then put the frame on top of that.
 Also you can mount your work next to the glass.
-In the British climate this works fine, but not so in very humid climates.
+In the British climate this works fine, but not so well in very humid climates.

 Next add the backing board and you are ready to use the framing tape and string it for hanging on the wall.
 Don’t forget to sign it, before you put it in the frame!!